 In terms of features, the Fitbit Ace can track steps, how long kids are active each day, and how long they’re sleeping.
 If kids hit their goals, they’ll receive celebratory messages as well as achievement badges.
 But unlike other children’s wearables, the Ace doesn’t have any GPS capabilities so it won’t track children’s exact location.

 Kids are able to set their own daily goals and active minutes for the Ace to track each day.
 They can also compete in step challenges with other family members, and send each other messages or cheers.
 Parents can also turn on Reminders to Move, which will send kids friendly on-screen messages to encourage them to stay active throughout the day.

 All of the information can be viewed through the Fitbit app, which syncs wirelessly to iOS and Android devices.
 Parents will have to set up a family account, along with an account for their child.
-Through ‘Parent’s View,’ parents have an in-depth view of their child’s activity while Kid’s view is more restricted.
+Through ‘Parent’s View,’ parents have an in-depth view of their child’s activity, while Kid’s View is more restricted.
 It allows children to see their stats, badges, and more, but can be turned on and off by the parent.

-- The best Fitbit for any activity or sport
+- The best cheap Fitbit alternatives for workouts